runem/lit-analyzer/readme/3-features.md

 You can opt in to check for unknown event names.
 Using the `@event` jsdoc or the statement `this.dispatch(new CustomElement("my-event))` will make the event name available.
 Event names defined on an element are accepted globally because events bubbles.

-The following examples are considered warnings:
+The following example is considered a warning:
 ```js
 html`<input @iinput="${console.log}" />`
 ```

-The following examples are not considered warnings:
+The following example is not considered a warning:
 ```js
 html`<input @input="${console.log}" />`
 ```